wesleyduff/Blog-and-Tutorials/src/TDD/README.md

 - No production code should be written till there is a failing unit test.
 - The first test should be the simplest failing test case, and that includes compiling.
 - The first test should be just enough to make the test fail.
-- The production code written to make the test pass should be just enough production code to full fil the test case.
+- The production code written to make the test pass should be just enough production code to fulfil the test case.

 ## Why should we test?
-Software bugs can hurth the business.
+Software bugs can hurt the business.
-The goal of any developer Senior or higher should be to write world class software.
+The goal of any developer, Senior or higher, should be to write world class software.
-If this is not a goal of yours, then you are in the wrong buseinss.
+If this is not a goal of yours, then you are in the wrong business.
-Your junior teammates and you manager are looking to you to output the best code you can possibly create.
+Your junior teammates and you manager are looking to you for the best code you can possibly create.
 Not everyone is the same, but we should all have the mindset to be responsible for the code we put out into the world.

 > *High Quality Code* - Where the developer takes responsibility for the quality of their code.

 You should be proud of the code you submit for review.
-Dare the quality assucrance team to find a bug with your code.
+Dare the quality assurance team to find a bug with your code.

 > *Fail Fast* - The faster you fail, the quicker you can find the holes in your code

-You will be suporised on how quickly you can find an issue with your code when you start to write tests.
-This will also start making you a better developer because you will remember what went wrong and will swerve these pot hols and save time in the future by not making the same mistake twice.
+You will be surprised on how quickly you can find an issue with your code when you start to write tests.
+This will make you a better developer because you will remember what went wrong and will help you swerve these pot holes.
+Save time in the future by not making the same mistake twice.

 > *Confidence* - When your code goes out to production, you can be confident you code did not break, instead it strengthened the code base and user experenice.